IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“If there is a God, He will have to beg my forgiveness.”

 — A phrase that was carved on the walls of <a href="https://en.wikipedia.org/wiki/Mauthausen_concentration_camp" target="_blank">Mauthausen Nazi concentration camp</a> cell during WWII by a prisoner.

+>“Creationism lost its best argument when the Catholic church stopped burning people at the stake.”

+— Unknown

 >“It's a wonder I haven't abandoned all my ideals, they seem so absurd and impractical.
 Yet I cling to them because I still believe, in spite of everything, that people are truly good at heart.”